-Today, over 1,000 people are employed by the company, which operates in more than 100 locations across the USA.
-The platform offers more than 25,000 cars ready for purchase.
+Today, over 10,000 people are employed by the company, which operates in more than 300 locations across the USA.

 How Does Carvana Make Money?

-Carvana, just like any traditional car dealership, makes its money from the sale of cars offered on its marketplace.
+Carvana makes money from the sale of cars offered on its marketplace.
 It turns a profit whenever the company is able to sell a used car for more than it was bought for (including costs such as marketing, inspection, transportation, etc.).